-A successful structured ideation session can feel like a major accomplishment.
-So, it’s no surprise some teams lose momentum after a great ideation session.
-However, coming up with good ideas is not enough.
-What comes after brainstorming is essential to successful innovation.
-Your ideas must be evaluated and implemented to make a difference for your business and your customers.
+A successful ideation session can feel like a major accomplishment.
+So, it’s no surprise some teams lose momentum after coming up with great ideas.
+However, good ideas aren’t enough.
+What comes after brainstorming is essential to valuable innovation.
+Your ideas must be validated, evaluated, protected, and monetized to make a difference for your business.

 Your brainstorming session (or another ideation process) probably resulted in lots of ideas.
 That’s great!
-More ideas give you more options to choose from as you move through the later stages of ideation.
+More ideas give you more options as you move through the innovation lifecycle.
 All ideas in consideration should be well documented.
-This can be done in any format that makes sense to the idea’s creator, whether that is you or another member of the systematic ideation team, including figures and recordings.
+This can be done in any format that makes sense to the idea’s creator, including figures and recordings.

 Describe the Idea